Emily Dickinson Lexicon

 term (-s), n.
 [Fr. < L. 'limit, boundary'.]

-- The length of one's life.
+- Length of one's life.

-- Conditions or restrictions on a transaction.
+- Condition; restriction on a transaction.

 term (-ed), v.
 [OFr 'bring to an end, limit, fix'.]

-Named, labeled with a word.
+Named; labeled with a word.

 terminable, adj.
 [L.]